achannarasappa/ticker/README.md

 ## Configuration

 Configuration is not required to watch stock price but is helpful when always watching the same stocks.
-Configuration can also be used to set cost basis lots which will in turn be used to show daily gain or loss on any position.
+Configuration can also be used to set cost basis lots which will in turn be used to show total gain or loss on any position.

 ```yaml
 # ~/.ticker.yaml